icon

 Vape pens are legal in the States in Australia except for Queensland, and no e-cig is permitted to use liquid nicotine.
 So most vapers tend to buy their e-juice from China or New Zealand (where the quality is questionable).
 Others simply buy liquid nicotine and mix it with the 0mg juice available in the country.

 Hong Kong, much like Thailand, considers any e-liquid containing nicotine a poison, so possessing or selling these products can land you in jail for up to two years.
-Although E-cigs are still permitted but probably won’t too long anymore.
+Although E-cigs are still permitted but probably won’t be for too much longer.

 In Japan, vaping is allowed, but it is illegal to sell or buy e-liquids containing nicotine.
 That’s one reason why IQOS (I Quit Ordinary Smoking) and “Heat-not-burn devices” are so popular there.
 These products will probably become acceptable worldwide very soon, especially in countries where it is illegal to use liquid nicotine.